29th Rifle Corps: First formation - Territorial Rifle Corps

-The 29th Lithuanian Territorial Rifle Corps was formed in accordance with an order of the People's Commissar of Defence of 17 August 1940, from the troops of the Lithuanian Army following the forced annexation of that country to the Soviet Union.
+The 29th Lithuanian Territorial Rifle Corps was formed in accordance with an order of the People's Commissar of Defence of 17 August 1940, from Lithuanian Army troops following the forced annexation of that country to the Soviet Union.
 The personnel of the corps wore Lithuanian Army uniforms with Red Army symbols sewn on.
 The corps headquarters was located in Vilnius, including the 179th and 184th Rifle Divisions, under the command of Lieutenant General Vincas Vitkauskas, the former commander of the Lithuanian Army.
 Major General Alexander Samokhin replaced Vitkauskas on 3 June 1941.